roboes/tools/technology/immich/immich-installation.md

 # To set a timezone, uncomment the next line and change Etc/UTC to a TZ identifier from this list: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List
 # TZ=Etc/UTC

-# The Immich version to use.
-You can pin this to a specific version like "v1.71.0"
+# Immich version
 IMMICH_VERSION=release

 # Connection secret for postgres.
 You should change it to a random password
-# Please use only the characters `A-Za-z0-9`, without special characters or spaces
+# Please use only the characters A-Za-z0-9, without special characters or spaces
 DB_PASSWORD=$postgres_password

 # The values below this line do not need to be changed